 He discovered a love of music early in life, beginning to play the violin at the age of seven and the French horn at eight.
 At 16 he became more interested in composing than performing and developed a keen interest in lesser-known repertoires.

 In his short career he has garnered success, producing an impressive repertoire, developing his own authentic, modern-romantic and expressionistic style and honing in on his compositional interests.
 His first orchestral work, 2015 Europa, won the Bromley Symphony Orchestra Centenary Composition Competition.
+Die gefrorene Rose (2017), his second work for orchestra, was well received and reviewed upon its premier in Germany.
+He has also written a wide range of chamber music, including song cycles and a suite for classical guitar.

 In the future he intends to pursue a career in orchestration and orchestral composition.